up

 Budget Year / Version:

-One aspect of advancing this work involves analyzing resource allocations that form the structures-programs, policies, practices, and procedures-that can either worsen or improve racially disparate outcomes across the County.
+One aspect of advancing this work involves analyzing resource allocations that form the structures-programs, policies, practices, and procedures - that can either worsen or improve racially disparate outcomes across the County.
 Our goal is to identify these disparities, reduce them, and ultimately create structures that eliminate their existence and prevent disparities from emerging in the future.

-To this end, and in accordance with Bill 27-19, Administration - Human Rights - Office of Racial Equity and Social Justice - Racial Equity and Social Justice Committee Established, the Office of Racial Equity and Social Justice (ORESJ) developed a Budget Equity Tool to support departments and decision makers in applying a racial equity lens to the development of the County Executive's FY25 Recommended Operating Budget.
+To this end, and in accordance with Bill 27-19, Administration - Human Rights - Office of Racial Equity and Social Justice - Racial Equity and Social Justice Committee Established, the Office of Racial Equity and Social Justice (ORESJ) developed a Budget Equity Tool to support departments and decision makers in applying a racial equity lens to the development of the County Executive's FY26 Recommended Operating Budget.
 This tool, related trainings, and reports, have helped to assess the strength of the County's commitment to and implementation of its guiding racial equity framework, adapted from the Government Alliance on Race and Equity (GARE), to normalize, organize, and operationalize for racial equity and social justice.
 This framework guides jurisdictions across the country in navigating the changes required to advance racial equity and social justice.

 image

-• Allocating or supporting the use of staff time for capacity building activities
+• Allocating or supporting the use of staff time for capacity building activities such as CORE team meetings and ORESJ-led convenings

 • Designating staff resources to organize and lead the department's commitment to advancing racial equity and social justice